NikashPrakash/FakeNewsDetection/README.md

 4. We will train either a RNN or transformer to classify new inputs into a label.
 5. We will test on our test data set and use evaluation metrics to evalute performance.

+Note: We will also try Mean Teacher ass our SSL method to see if it improves results

 <!-- input for cluster: -->

 ## Model Architecture

 #### Baseline Model